-Queensland’s best long-weekend camping spots revealed
+Queensland’s best camping spots revealed for the long weekend

-Camping with the family over a long-weekend is an Aussie tradition that stirs great memories.
+Camping with the family over a long weekend is an Aussie tradition that stirs great memories.
 From sitting around the campfire telling funny stories, swimming in the ocean ’til you’re wrinkled like a prune, to the time dad somehow forgot to pack the damn tent pegs!

 Pat Callinan of 4×4 Adventures is one of Australia’s leading off-road and camping experts.
 Known as Mr 4X4, Pat and his family have camped their way all around our sunburnt country, from the outback to the ocean.
 Here he shares some of his secret spots for the best long-weekend escape.